Packet Inspection Transformer: A Self-Supervised Journey to Unseen Malware Detection with Few Samples: Results

 \subsection{Binary and Multi-Class Classification}

-The data for the downstream classification task involving the embeddings is divided into training, testing, and validation sets, with proportions of 70\%, 20\%, and 10\%, respectively.
-As previously mentioned in Section \ref{sec:arch}, the task is trained using cross-entropy loss with an Adam optimizer of 0.01.
-The performance of our proposed method was evaluated over 25 epochs, demonstrating improvements in accuracy, precision, and F1-Score when using strictly the payload as input for the UNSW-NB15 dataset, shown in Table \ref{tab:combined_binary}.
-While the recall is lower, the precision of our model is significantly higher.
-This suggests that when our model identifies a packet as malicious, it does so with a high degree of confidence, thereby reducing the likelihood of false positives.
-However, it is important to note that our method did not always perform best across all metrics and datasets.
-For instance, BERT-E2E \cite{stein} achieved higher metrics across both datasets when using payload and header information.
+The data for the downstream classification task involving the SSL embeddings are divided into training, testing, and validation sets, with proportions of 70\%, 20\%, and 10\%, respectively.
+The performance of our proposed method was evaluated over 25 epochs, demonstrating improvements in accuracy, precision, recall, and F1-Score when using packet bytes as input, shown in Table \ref{tab:combined_binary}.

-Notably, our method's performance on the CIC-IOT23 dataset was much lower than that of previous end-to-end methods.
-It is not uncommon for SSL tasks to produce low accuracy when compared to end-to-end methods.
-SSL relies on learning useful representations from unlabeled data, which can sometimes result in less optimal performance on specific downstream tasks compared to supervised methods.
-Several research papers report low accuracy on specific datasets when applying SSL methods across various domains \cite{MST}, \cite{AdversarialMasking}, \cite{Diverse}.